Homotopy types of diffeomorphisms groups of simplest Morse-Bott foliations on lens spaces, 2: Main results

-Further in \S\ref{sect:proof:th:DiffLpq_fol_homtype} we consider high-dimensional analogues of lens spaces: obtained by gluing unit disk bundles over some manifolds by some diffeomorphism of their boundaries (assuming that such a diffeomorphism exists).
+Section~\ref{sect:prelim} contains two technical statements about sections of epimorphisms of topological groups and famous Whitney theorem on even functions, see Lemma~\ref{lm:Whitney_even_func}.
+Section~\ref{sect:left-right-actions} collects preliminary results about left-right actions of groups of diffeomorphisms.
+Section~\ref{sect:fib_hom_func_vb} is devoted to properties of fiberwise homogeneous functions on the total spaces of vector bundles.
+In particular, in Section~\ref{sect:fib_hom_func_vb} we prove Theorem~\ref{th:def_2_hom_func} including Theorem~\ref{th:Dlp_Dfol_he} as a particular case.
+The proof uses a mentioned above Whitney theorem.
+Further in Section~\ref{sect:proof:th:DiffLpq_fol_homtype} we consider high-dimensional analogues of lens spaces obtained by gluing unit disk bundles over some manifolds by some diffeomorphism of their boundaries (assuming that such a diffeomorphism exists).
 We prove there Theorem~\ref{th:DFLlp_DPlFLfol} including Theorem~\ref{th:DiffLpq_fol_homtype_a} as a particular case.